 Prosecco Mimosa

-This post may contain Affiliate Links.
-Please read our privacy policy here.
+This post may contain affiliate links.
+Please see our disclosure policy.

-A refreshingย Prosecco mimosa recipeย made with Prosecco!
-Similar to myย classic mimosa, this mimosa has the perfect crisp, bubbly flavor and it’s great for all occasions.
+A refreshing Prosecco mimosa recipe made with Prosecco!
+Similar to my classic mimosa, this mimosa has the perfect crisp, bubbly flavor and it’s great for all occasions.
 The best part is you only need two ingredients, Prosecco and orange juice!
 It’s a perfect cocktail for Sunday brunch and easy to make too!

 Looking for more Prosecco cocktails?
 Try my Prosecco punch and Hugo Spritz!